 We offer a beginner’s course, with two lessons a week, the ideal foundation for GCSE.
 Pupils have three lessons and two preps (homework) a fortnight.
-The emphasis is on acquiring useful vocabulary and structures quickly and effectively and enjoying the challenge of learning the language, using both an excellent published course – Zoom 1 – which is highly interactive and includes full digital support, as well as our own extensive range of departmental resources.
+The emphasis is on acquiring useful vocabulary and structures quickly and effectively and enjoying the challenge of learning the language, using both an excellent published course – echt 1 – which is highly interactive and includes full digital support, as well as our own extensive range of departmental resources.
 At the end of the Michaelmas term the pupils take part in a “Christmas Parcel Exchange” – swapping typically British Christmas gifts, recipes and information on traditions with German ones from a German partner school.
-The year’s course culminates with a five day trip to the Rhineland, with numerous opportunities for the pupils to put their newly developed language skills to the test – with visits to Cologne Cathedral, the Lindt Chocolate Museum, Sports Museum (with a game of football literally on the roof), the Haus der Geschichte (post-1945 interactive historical museum) in Bonn, the Haribo factory shop and Phantasialand, a fabulous theme park in Brühl.
+The year’s course culminates with a five-day trip to the Rhineland, with numerous opportunities for the pupils to put their newly developed language skills to the test – with visits to Cologne Cathedral, the Lindt Chocolate Museum, Sports Museum (with a game of football literally on the roof), the Haus der Geschichte (post-1945 interactive historical museum) in Bonn, the Haribo factory shop and Phantasialand, a fabulous theme park in Brühl.
+Due to Covid Restrictions all school trips abroad are currently suspended.

 Years 10 & 11

-We offer the Eduqas/WJEC course in Years 10 and 11.
+We offer the AQA course in Years 10 and 11.
 Pupils have three lessons and two prep (homework) sessions a week; they also have the opportunity to benefit from an extra speaking lesson per week with the German Assistant, which helps them develop their own spoken language.
-We continue using the Zoom course and supplement this with our extensive range of departmental resources.
+We use the AQA GCSE Foundation and Higher Coursebooks as well as the extensive Kerboodle resources which serve to enrich and further students acquiring of the four language skills in preparation for the exams.
 Full support is available to the pupils during the academic clinic slots and at other times outside of class.
-Pupils are encouraged to attend German Society meetings which take place twice a term.
+Native Speaker pupils give presentations in designated lessons on German cultural themes, thus giving our non-native speakers the opportunity to not only strengthen their listening and speaking ability but more importantly to forge links across the school and lasting friendships with our large German community.

 Pre-IB Diploma German for Native speakers: Years 10 & 11